 8 National Parks near Montreal

-There are not many National parks in Quebec since the majority of the parks are under provincial jurisdiction:
+There are not many National parks in Quebec since the majority of the parks are under provincial jurisdiction.
+Some of the best provincial parks that are near Montreal is the Mont-Tremblant, Saint-Sauveur and Mont-Saint-Bruno.

 The Saguenay Lac-St-Jean region is full of activities.
 The main attractions are the Lac-St-Jean and the Fjords.
 Also, don't forget to visit the St-Felicien Zoo, where the animals are free and you are in a cage.